Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 #### Record the NIC MAC and IP addresses

-**IMPORTANT**: Record the ComponentID, MAC, and IP addresses for each node in the blade in System B.  To prevent disruption in the data virtualization service (DVS), these addresses must be maintained in the HSM when the replacement blade is swapped and discovered.
+**IMPORTANT**: Record the ComponentID, MAC, and IP addresses for each node in the blade in the destination system.
+To prevent disruption in the data virtualization service (DVS), these addresses must be maintained in the HSM when the replacement blade is swapped and discovered.

 The hardware management network NIC MAC addresses for liquid-cooled blades are assigned algorithmically and *must not be deleted* from the HSM.

-19. Query HSM to determine the ComponentID, MAC, and IP addresses associated with the blade in System B.   The prerequisites show an example of how to gather HSM values and store them to a file.
+19. Query HSM to determine the ComponentID, MAC, and IP addresses associated with the blade in the destination system.
+The prerequisites show an example of how to gather HSM values and store them to a file.

     ```bash
     ncn-m001# cray hsm inventory ethernetInterfaces list --component-id XNAME --format json